 It’s good to have a personal hideaway, a place where the likelihood of running into another person is negligibly remote.
-At some point in the mid-2000s, this was a motivation for thinking about the Yaringully Nature Reserve.
+At some point in the mid-2000s, this was my motivation for thinking about the Yaringully Nature Reserve.
 Located to the southwest of Coraki, in the sparsely-populated Bungawalbin region, it had piqued my attention ever since I saw a notice at Lismore’s Big Scrub Environment Centre.
 It was like a byword for falling off the map into an obscure desmesne.

 An early attempt to locate it involved stopping at a random house and being regaled with story from a visitor about a close yowie encounter.
 This led to another contact who invited me to visit intermittent lagoons at the back of her acreage after a period of heavy rain, squelching around in the mud.
 Directions to Yaringully were sometimes ambiguous, and on one occasion I headed down the wrong dead-end dirt track before eventually tracking down the reserve via trial and error.